-The team shall involve individuals from at least three KIC partners representing at least two sides of the Knowledge Triangle (a core team may be defined if the teams are very large);

-- KIC partners shall come from at least two different countries; - The team has received funding for their project by a KIC between 01/01/2018 and closure of the call for nominations.
+- The team shall involve individuals from at least three KIC partners representing at least two sides of the Knowledge Triangle (a core team may be defined if the teams are very large); - KIC partners shall come from at least two different countries; - The team has received funding for their project by a KIC between 01/01/2019 and closure of the call for nominations.

-The evidence to be provided as part of the application package consists of a description of the (core) team and information about funding received to be described in Award Force for the EIT Innovators Award.
-Exclusion criteria:
+The evidence to be provided by the applicant teams as part of the application package consists of a description of the (core) team (this is included in the template for the EIT Innovators Award Competition).

-Applicants will be excluded from participating in the call for nominations if they are in any of the situations of exclusion defined in Article 136 of the EU Financial Regulation 43.
+Applicants will be excluded from participating in the call for nominations if they are in any of the situations of exclusion defined in Article 136 of the EU Financial Regulation.